-- Renters in Helsinki may not make any changes to their dwelling without written permission from the property owner.
+- Note that renters in Helsinki may not make any changes to their dwelling without written permission from the property owner.

 - You can terminate your rental agreement with one month’s notice.
-If your rental agreement is terminated by your landlord, they are required by law give you three to six months’ notice.
+If your rental agreement is terminated by your landlord, however, they are required by law to give three to six months’ notice.

 Learn the rules of your building